List of Agents of S.H.I.E.L.D. characters: Jaco

 Jaco (portrayed by Winston James Francis) is a smart and strong unspecified alien mercenary who is a member of Sarge's group.
 He was the runt of the litter of his family and wanted to be a baker until his family was "turned into fertilizer."
 When it came to the fight at Deke Shaw's tech company, Jaco was subdued by Deke and Mack using the Framework simulation.
-After pretending to have died from being unable to breath Earth's atmosphere, Jaco revealed his fire-breathing abilities before Daisy knocked him out.
+After pretending to have died from being unable to breathe Earth's atmosphere, Jaco revealed his fire-breathing abilities before Daisy knocked him out.
 After helping to rescue FitzSimmons from Izel's ship, Jaco sacrifices his life to blow up the Lazy Comet with Sarge's nuke.

 Snowflake

-Snowflake (portrayed by Brooke Williams) is spacey yet lethal woman who is a member of Sarge's group and has a fascination with death and resurrection.
+Snowflake (portrayed by Brooke Williams) is a spacey yet lethal woman who is a member of Sarge's group and has a fascination with death and resurrection.
 She later falls in love with Deke after being abandoned by Sarge, who put his revenge over her safety.
 Following Sarge's detainment after his attempted hijacking of Zephyr One, Daisy had Snowflake detained for the murders she committed, much to Deke's dismay; though he did have a big screen TV placed in her cell.